-*This Post is from 2016; however, as of June 2017, the admission prices have remained the same.
-Please note that some of the exhibits may have changed since this post was written*
+*This Post is from 2016; as of July 2018, the admission prices have changed and are updated below.
+Please note that some of the exhibits may also have changed since this post was written*

 Most people never fully enjoy living near an airport.
 We are about fifteen minutes away from Bradley International Airport, and we see many airplanes flying overhead from our backyard.
 Our child loves it.
 And I mean, loves it.
 He points out every airplane as it flies above us in the sky, shouting DEE!! (see!)
 We have made many trips to just sit over by the airport and watch the planes come in for landing and take off.

 With my nephew visiting for the week, I was searching for age appropriate activities for a 13 year old, and a 2 year old.
 It is quite the challenge.
 However, I discovered the New England Air Museum was a great solution.
 My nephew is very into engineering and technology… and my 2 year old loves airplanes!